Yonohi/Python_Testing/README.md

     - Flask requires that you set an environmental variable to the python file.
 However you do that, you'll want to set the file to be <code>server.py</code>.
 Check [here](https://flask.palletsprojects.com/en/1.1.x/quickstart/#a-minimal-application) for more details

+    - (For development: don't forget to specify it with FLASK_ENV=development)

     - You should now be ready to test the application.
 In the directory, type either <code>flask run</code> or <code>python -m flask run</code>.
 The app should respond with an address you should be able to go to using your browser.

+    - To access the points board, add to the previous address <code>/pointsDisplay</code>

 4. Current Setup